libsdl-org/SDL/docs/README-harmony.md

    in your CMakeLists.txt file.
 Also be aware that you should use add_library() instead of add_executable() for the target containing your "main" function. "add_library(entry SHARED ${my_files})"

-Here's an explanation of the files in the HarmonryOS project, so you can customize them:
+Here's an explanation of the files in the OpenHarmony project, so you can customize them:

     ohos-project
      	build-profile.json5					- Application-level configuration information, including signatures, product configuration.